The invention of cinematography at the end of the 19th century paved the way for the culture we are all familiar with today

 Without a doubt, the most enchanting and beautiful memories were captured on cine film.
 From the early 1900s through to the 1960s, film and cameras became more readily available to the masses.
 Through 16mm cine film, 8mm cine film and 9.5mm cine film, people were first able to record special moments and share them with their friends and families.
 Many of these films still exist today and are a poignant memory of times past – often hidden in attics or basements, they contain a rare glimpse into the everyday lives of our ancestors.

 The early days of cine film

-Through the memories captured on these early films, we are able to appreciate the glitz and glamour of the roaring twenties.
+Through the memories captured on these early films, we can appreciate the glitz and glamour of the roaring twenties.

-Here at Rutland Productions we only use high quality, German manufactured Flashscan machines for transferring cine film to DVD, Blu-Ray and a digital format.
+Here at Rutland Productions, we only use high quality, German manufactured Flashscan machines for transferring cine film to HD digital, DVD and Blu-Ray disk.

 16mm cine film